PsCustomObject/PsCustomObject.github.io/_posts/2020-07-30-PowerShell-Switch-Statement.md

     # Today is Sunday
 ```

-Well nothing will happen the above is perfect valid code and rather common but it presents two issues, *redeability* and, to a less extent, *performance*.
+Well nothing will happen the above is perfect valid code and rather common but it presents two issues, *readability* and, to a less extent, *performance*.

 An alternate, and if you ask me better, way to solve the above is a **switch** statement which is support but most programming languages (but not Python).